Tlaximaltepoztli

 The tlaximaltepoztli (tlāximaltepoztli; in Nahuatl, tlaximal=carpentry and tepoztli=metal axe) or simply tepoztli was a common weapon used by civilizations from Mesoamerica which was formed by a wooden haft in which the poll of the bronze head was inlaid in a hole in the haft.
 It was used for war or as a tool.
 Its use is documented by the Codex Mendoza and the Codex Fejérváry-Mayer.
 Tax collectors from the Aztec Empire demanded this kind of axe as tribute from the subjugated kingdoms.
 In Aztec mythology, the tepoztli was used by the god Tepoztécatl, god of fermentation and fertility.
 In Codex Borgia he is represented with a bronze axe.

 Description

-The tepoztli, was a weapon used by some kingdoms in Mesoamerica, this weapon was used during the Spanish conquest of the Aztec Empire in the XVI.
-It was famously used by the Purépecha Empire from which many original pieces have been discovered.
-According to the size of the bronze axe heads exhibited by the National Anthropology Museum and also to the images of the Codex Fejérváry-Mayer, the tepoztli was estimated to be 1 foot 3 inches to 3 foot long, and 1 inch and a half wide, it had a hole in the shaft where the head of the axe head was inserted and strongly attached with a natural adhesive based in pine tree sap and coal.
+The tepoztli was a weapon used by several kingdoms in Mesoamerica, notably during the Spanish conquest of the Aztec Empire in the 16th century.
+It was famously employed by the Purépecha Empire, from which many original pieces have been discovered.
+Based on the size of the bronze axe heads exhibited by the National Anthropology Museum and images in the Codex Fejérváry-Mayer, the tepoztli is estimated to have been 1.3 to 3 ft long and 1.5 in wide.
+Its design featured a hole in the shaft where the axe head was inserted and firmly attached using a natural adhesive made from pine tree sap and coal.

-A decorative version of the tepoztli were the axe-monies which were highly prized in the late post-classic.
-However these objects were not war effective due to their small thickness and also because of their brittle or soft mechanical properties.
+A decorative version of the tepoztli was the axe-monies, which were highly prized in the Late Postclassic period.
+However, these objects were ineffective in combat due to their small thickness and brittle or soft mechanical properties.